cambridge-cares/TheWorldAvatar/BIMCesiumVisualisation/README.md

 # BIM Cesium Visualisation

 ## Description

+IMPORTANT NOTE: This project has been superseded by the DTVF and the various IFC agents.
+Do not use - only for reference.

 This repository is a web application for the visualisation of BIM/IFC models in Cesium.
 Based on this [example](https://github.com/CesiumGS/cesium-webpack-example), the app uses the [CesiumJS](https://github.com/CesiumGS/cesium) library and [Webpack](https://github.com/webpack/webpack) bundling tool.

 The required `tileset.json` files in the [3D Tiles Next](https://github.com/CesiumGS/3d-tiles/tree/main/next) specifications can be obtained through the conversion tool in the `ifcto3Dtilesnext` module.
 Please note that this module is only for IFC conversion, and is not intended for converting other data types.